-- your total capital gains for the year - vour total capital losses for the year and any unapplied net capital losses from earlier years - any CGT discount and small business CGT concessions to which you are entitled.
+- your total capital gains for the year minus - your total capital losses for the year and any unapplied net capital losses from earlier years minus any CGT discount and small business CGT concessions to which you are entitled.

 If your total capital losses for the year are more than your total capital gains, the difference is your net capital loss for the year.
 It can be carried forward to later income years to be deducted from future capital gains.
+(You cannot deduct capital losses or a net capital loss from your income).
 There is no time limit on how long you can carry forward a net capital loss.
 You apply your net capital losses in the order that you made them.
 More information on how to apply your capital losses is in step 8 of Part B Sale of shares or units, and step 4 of Part C Distributions from managed funds.